SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/09-Homework.md

 Create a program to calculate the area of different figures:
   * Reads a string: the figure **type**.
   * Checks if the figure is a **square**, a **rectangle** or a **circle**.
-  * Accepts one number for a square or a circle or two numbers for rectangle.
+  * Accepts one number for a square or a circle or two numbers for the rectangle.
     * Numbers will be floating-point.
   * Prints out the calculated area **formatted** to the second digit after the decimal point.
   * For unknown figures print out **"Unknown figure"**.